vkarpov15/thecodebarbarian.com/lib/posts/20180216_mongodb_lookup.md

 MongoDB 3.2 introduced the [`$lookup` aggregation framework pipeline stage](https://docs.mongodb.com/manual/reference/operator/aggregation/lookup/), which let you pull documents from a separate collection into your aggregation framework pipeline.
 Before MongoDB 3.6, `$lookup` could only do [left outer joins with equality matching](https://docs.mongodb.com/manual/reference/operator/aggregation/lookup/#equality-match).
-In other words, if you had a collection of users, a collection of stocks and a collection that mapped users to the stocks they hold, `$lookup` could give you an array of stocks a user holds.
+In other words, suppose you had a collection of users, a collection of stocks, and a collection that mapped users to the stocks they hold.
+The `$lookup` stage can give you an array of stocks a user holds.
 But in MongoDB 3.2 and 3.4, `$lookup` could not give you just the stocks that had gone up in price since the customer bought them.

 ```javascript
 const { MongoClient } = require('mongodb');